 (1) Forfeiture Upon Termination of Service.
 If the Recipient ceases to be continuously employed by the Company or the Employer for any reason other than death or total disability, the Recipient immediately shall forfeit all outstanding and unvested RSUs and shall have no right to receive the underlying shares of Common Stock as of the Recipient's Termination Date.
-If the Recipient is a resident of or employed in the United States, "Termination Date" shall mean the effective date of the Recipient's termination Date" shall mean the Company or the Employer.
-If the Recipient is a resident or employed outside of the United States, "Termination Date" shall mean the effective date of the Recipient, (ii) the last day of the Recipient's active and continuous service with the Company or the Employer, or (iii) the last day on which the Recipient is classified as an "employee" of the Company or the Employer, as determined in each case without including any required advance notice period and irrespective of the status of the termination under local labor or employment laws.
+If the Recipient is a resident of or employed in the United States, "Termination Date" shall mean the effective date of the Recipient's termination of employment with the Company or the Employer.
+If the Recipient is a resident or employed outside of the United States, "Termination Date" shall mean the earliest of (i) the date on which notice of termination is provided to the Recipient, (ii) the last day of the Recipient's active and continuous service with the Company or the Employer, or (iii) the last day on which the Recipient is classified as an "employee" of the Company or the Employer, as determined in each case without including any required advance notice period and irrespective of the status of the termination under local labor or employment laws.